stoeps13/connections-doc/source/admin/install/t_register_db2.md

         db2licm -a path\_to\_lic\_file/db2ese_u.lic
         ```

+        !!! note
-        **Note:** For more information about using the license management tool command, see [db2licm](https://www.ibm.com/docs/db2/11.1?topic=licenses-db2licm-license-management-tool-command) in the IBM Db2 documentation.
+    For more information about using the license management tool command, see [db2licm](https://www.ibm.com/docs/db2/11.1?topic=licenses-db2licm-license-management-tool-command) in the IBM Db2 documentation.

 6. Verify that the license is registered by running the following command: